Allegheny River: Tributaries

 In its upper reaches, the Allegheny River is joined from the south by Potato Creek 1.7 mi downstream of Coryville, Pennsylvania and from the north by Olean Creek at Olean, New York.
 Tunungwant "Tuna" Creek joins the river from the south in Carrollton, New York (flowing north from Bradford, Pennsylvania); the Great Valley Creek and Little Valley Creek join the river from the north at Salamanca, New York before becoming the Allegheny Reservoir.

 After re-entering Pennsylvania, the river is joined from the east by Kinzua Creek 10 mi upstream of Warren; from the north by Conewango Creek at Warren; from the west by Brokenstraw Creek; from the east by East Hickory Creek at East Hickory; from the east by Tionesta Creek at Tionesta; from the north by Oil Creek at Oil City; from the west by French Creek at Franklin; from the east by the Clarion River, a principal tributary, at Parker; from the east by Crooked Creek southeast of Kittanning; and from the east by the Kiskiminetas River, another principal tributary, at Schenley.

 Buffalo Creek enters at Freeport, Chartiers Run enters at Lower Burrell, Bull Creek enters at Tarentum, Pucketa Creek enters near New Kensington, Riddle Run enters at Springdale, and Girtys Run enters at Millvale.
+And finally, the confluence of the Monongahela River and Allegheny form the Ohio River at downtown Pittsburgh.
 Many additional streams enter or join with the Allegheny River along its course.